 We are often asked questions concerning the activities and mission of the OABC, so here we address some of those most frequently asked.

-The Oman American Business Center (OABC) is an independent, private, not-for-profit business council of American and international companies and individuals doing business in the Sultanate of Oman.
+The Oman American Business Center (OABC) is an independent, private, not-for-profit business council of companies and individuals doing business in the Sultanate of Oman.
 The OABC is the official affiliate of the U.S. Chamber of Commerce in Oman, and part of the global network of American Chambers of Commerce.
 We rely solely on membership dues and activity fees and receive no government funding.